The Master's Seminary: History

 The Master's Seminary was founded in the fall of 1986 under the leadership of John F. MacArthur.
 In the early 1990s, the seminary experienced substantial growth.
 In March 1998, the seminary completed construction of its own facility on the church campus.
 The 32,000 square foot building houses the seminary administrative and faculty offices, library, studio facilities, and class and seminar rooms.

 The Master's Seminary first received WASC accreditation in 1988.
 The seminary is organized around five degree programs: Master of Divinity (M.Div.), Master of Theology (Th.M.) (added in 1992), Doctor of Philosophy (Ph.D.) (added in 2000, originally as a Doctor of Theology), Doctor of Ministry (D.Min.) in Expository Preaching (added in 2004), and a Spanish-language Master of Biblical Ministry (added in 2017).
 The last four programs were added after a process of substantive change and subsequent WSCUC approval.

 The Master's University (TMU) began as Los Angeles Baptist Theological Seminary in 1927.
 In 1959, the campus relocated to Newhall, California.
 In the 1950s, an undergraduate program was developed.
 During the process of acquiring accreditation from WASC in the early 1970s, it was decided that the original seminary would separate and relocate (becoming Northwest Baptist Seminary in Tacoma, Washington).
 The college remained and became Los Angeles Baptist College.
 After MacArthur became president of the college in 1985, the name of the school was changed to The Master's College.
 The central college campus remains in Newhall (now incorporated as the city of Santa Clarita, California), while TMS has been located on the church campus from its beginning.

 In June 2019, MacArthur retired from serving as the president and transitioned into the role of chancellor emeritus.

 Accreditation

 The institution has been accredited by the Western Association of Schools and Colleges or one of its successor organizations, the WASC Senior College and University Commission (WSCUC), since 1975.
-In July 2018, The Master's University and Seminary was placed on probation by WSCUC, which was lifted in November 2020.
+In 2018, the WSCUC placed the university on probation after a site visit found it out of compliance with several accreditation standards, citing a lack of board independence, arbitrary personnel practices, conflicts of interest (including favorable treatment for MacArthur's relatives), and a "climate of fear, intimidation, bullying, and uncertainty" among faculty and staff.
+In November 2020, the probation was lifted, and full accreditation was reaffirmed.